Creating the unusual from the ordinary, every day.

 I’ve always felt that it was my obligation to look at things from a different angle, to present solutions that set products apart; to create proverbial jackalopes from ordinary bunny rabbits.
 It’s my mission to create memorable designs for my clients, even if that means keeping a flashlight packed into my toolkit.

 My name is Kira Butler.
-(Hi!)
-I’m the senior UX/UI designer at Luxury Retreats, a graphic designer with her own seventeen-year-old independent business, and horror writer from Montreal.
+I’m a senior user experience designer with over ten years in the industry, with a background in visual and brand design, and a horror writer from Montreal.
 I’ve got over a decade’s worth of experience making stuff for the web and in print, and my approach to the creative process is a little bit unusual.
 Noisy Ghost Co. is my haunt.

 I’m currently open to accepting new clients.
 Let me know a little bit about your project, and I’ll get back to you shortly.